Lattice Signature with Efficient Protocols, Application to Anonymous Credentials

 Co-authored with Adeline Roux-Langlois, and Olivier Sanders.

 In the proceedings of Crypto 2023.
+Also available on IACR ePrint.

 Abstract